iamnamananand996/iamnamananand996/README.md

 # Hello, I am Naman Anand 👋

-🚀 I turn lines of code into clean, scalable, and impactful solutions that elevate user experience and drive efficiency.
+🚀 I craft clean, scalable, and impactful software solutions—turning complex ideas into robust systems that elevate user experience and drive efficiency.

-🛠️ Passionate about building elegant, high-performance frontend and micro-frontends, design systems, and intuitive UIs are my playground.
-From reducing bundle sizes by 90% to integrating cutting-edge AI, I engineer interfaces that are both beautiful and robust.
+🦀 With a growing edge in Rust engineering, I thrive at the intersection of high-performance backend systems and elegant frontend architectures.
+Whether it’s building micro-frontends, design systems, or low-latency services in Rust, I engineer products that are fast, reliable, and future-proof.
+From reducing bundle sizes by 90% to integrating cutting-edge AI, I ensure every line of code delivers maximum value.

-🌐 Projects range from global finance platforms to user-first interactive portals.
-Now diving deep into decentralized infrastructure and Autonomys Agents.
+🌐 My projects span global finance platforms, decentralized infrastructure, and Autonomys Agents, where performance and security are non-negotiable.
+I love working across the stack—optimizing systems, solving intricate problems, and bridging frontend polish with backend power.

- 👨‍💻 I thrive in environments where collaboration and innovation come together.
-I am driven by the challenge of solving intricate problems, optimizing systems, and delivering products that truly make a difference.
+👨‍💻 I thrive in teams where collaboration meets innovation, and I’m driven to ship products that aren’t just functional, but transformative.

 ---